jasonmerino/portfolio-web/content/articles/create-a-branch-from-existing-branch-in-git.md

 twitterImage: ""
 ---

-# Create a branch from existing branch in git

-Tuesday, June 3, 2014

 TL;DR; The command you need is `git checkout -b new-branch existing-branch`

 Do you ever find yourself working on a new feature for program you're writing and making lots of good progress when a few commits in you realize that you aren't even working in the branch you thought you were?
 I've found myself in this position a few times and every time I do I always seem to have trouble remembering what the git command is to create a branch from an existing branch.